OpsYY/server-stats.sh/README.md

 You can automate this script with a cron job to receive regular reports!

 How to run:
--Move it to your linux based host
+- Move it to your linux based host
 - chmod 777 server-stats.sh
 - bash server-stats.sh